Studying Acoustics and Audio at Salford

 Hear about Patrick's experience studying BEng (Hons) Acoustical and Audio Engineering at Salford, from the facilities he experienced using, to the volunteer and paid work opportunities he had access to during his degree.

-At the forefront of audio and acoustics teaching and research for over 60 years, Salford is home to some ground-breaking, world-class facilities.
-This includes our Anechoic Chamber - the quietest space in the North West!
+At the forefront of audio and acoustics teaching and research for over 60 years, we're home to some seriously ground-breaking, world-class facilities.
+Especially our Anechoic Chamber - (whisper it) the quietest space in the North West!